 Stopping the accumulation of abnormal tau protein in the brain holds great potential to delay, slow or prevent Alzheimer's dementia.
-Amyloid "plaques" and tau "tangles" are the two hallmarks of Alzheimer's disease.
-Scientists increasingly believe tangles are more closely linked to changes in memory, reasoning and behavior.
+Amyloid "plaques" and tau "tangles" are two hallmark brain changes of Alzheimer's disease.
+Research suggests that tangles are associated with worsening cognition, and they may play a key role in the death of brain cells.
 Normal tau protein stabilizes neurons, but abnormal tau interferes with their structure and function, resulting in brain cell death and subsequent dementia.
-Toxic tau is also associated with other neurodegenerative disorders, including Parkinson’s disease and progressive supranuclear palsy.
+Toxic tau is also associated with other neurodegenerative disorders, including Parkinson’s disease, frontotemporal dementia, progressive supranuclear palsy and other “tauopathies.”

-The Alzheimer’s Association® is launching a new funding initiative to accelerate the translation of tau research breakthroughs from “bench to bedside.”
-There is a considerable gap between academic researchers and pharmaceutical companies that are looking for drug candidates to be taken into human trials.
-To bridge this gap, the Alzheimer’s Association is partnering with the Tau Consortium to enable researchers to use insights from academia to devise innovative clinical treatments that prevent, reduce, remove or otherwise mitigate the toxic effects of tau build-up.
-Grants awarded through the Tau Pipeline Enabling Program (T-PEP) will be used to shorten the timeline from discoveries to clinical studies that evaluate their potential as effective treatments stop or slow disease progression.
+The Tau Pipeline Enabling Program (T-PEP) was created to accelerate the translation of tau research breakthroughs from “bench to bedside.”
+There is a considerable gap between advancements in scientific understanding of the biological underpinnings of the disease and the testing of drug candidates in clinical trials.
+Through T-PEP we award grants to researchers to devise innovative treatments that aim to prevent, reduce, remove or otherwise mitigate the toxic effects of tau build-up.
+This scientific work is intended to accelerate the bench-to-bedside timeline — the period from discovery in the laboratory to clinical trials that evaluate potential clinical treatments to stop or slow disease progression.